thefisk/pigskinpredictor/README.md

 # Pigskin Predictor
-- A weekly NFL predictions game
+### *A weekly NFL predictions game*

+#### Intro

-My first foray at making an actual functional web application, the site is chiefly a small project for personal development.
+This project is my first foray at making an actual functional web application, the site is chiefly a small project for personal development.

-The aim is to produce a predictions game whereby people simply pick weekly game winners, including a weekly road team banker, and score points based on the outcomes of the games.
+The site is a simple predictions game whereby people pick weekly match winners, including one road team banker, and score points based on the outcomes of the games.

-The site uses python scripts to pull schedule and result information from NFL XML feeds, turn them into application-compatible JSON, and import the data into the back-end database via custom scripts.

-Scoring is all automated via model relationships and save method overrides.
-The scoretables will be updated weekly, based on the real-life results.
+It is based on the Django web framework and uses Javascript to select and post users' predictions via AJAX.
+The site is hosted on Heroku and makes use of Heroku scheduler tasks in conjunction with RunScript, part of django-extensions.

+#### Application Flow

+* The site uses three environment variables to track the season and weeks, RESULTSWEEK & PREDICTWEEK being independent from each other.

+* Users' select weekly winners, including their banker choice.
+Those selections are posted via AJAX to the Prediction and Banker models.

+* On a Tuesday morning three scripts are run via the Heroku scheduler: -
+  * The first pulls the results from an NFL XML feed based on the current RESULTSWEEK env var and writes those to a JSON file with fields relevant to the Results model.
+  * The second scripts reads that JSON file and imports the results into the Results database table
+  * The third script increments the RESULTSWEEK env var

+ * During the second script, as results are written to the Results table, a Django save method override runs to find matching predictions in the Prediction table, and update those with relevant scores.

+ * As Prediction scores are saved, a further save override methods adds the points to Weekly, Season, and All-Time Score tables.

+ * Every Thursday evening a further script is run to increment the PREDICTWEEK env var to make the next week's predictions available for selection.

+ * The Leaderboard page pulls in season scores for each user, plus their score from the last week (based on RESULTSWEEK -1).

+ * The Javascript for the predictions page has been written in a way to only allow road teams to be set as bankers, and to not allow previous bankers to be used.